mkropat/vim-dwiw2015/README.md

     curl -sS https://raw.github.com/mkropat/vim-dwiw2015/master/bootstrap.sh | sh

 It should be safe to run — even on an existing Vim set up.
-Outside of the Vundle plug-ins installed into `~/.vim/bundle/`, only three files are affected:

-* `~/.vimrc` — a one line hook is added to call `dwiw-loader.vim`
-* `~/.vim/dwiw-loader.vim` (do not modify) — script to load Vundle and then call `bundles.vim`
-* `~/.vim/bundles.vim` (safe to add local modifications) — a list of Vundle plug-ins

-Re-running the `bootstrap.sh` script is safe — it simply resumes the installation and checks for updates on any plug-ins already installed.
+See the [bootstrap script source](bootstrap.sh) for details.

 ### Windows